 Continuing Education Records and Transcripts are private records, which are stored by Pontifex.
 Faculty members who provided the learning event report the final grades and CEUs received to the appropriate registrar through the online system or via other secure means for in-person events.
 For a copy of certificates or transcripts, please contact Pontifex using one of the means of communication you listed when you registered for the event: email address, phone number, etc. If you do not use one of these means of communication, we will need to use one of the ones that we have listed in your record to contact you, or you will be asked to verify your identity in another manner.
-For transcripts or copies of CEU certificates, please contact Kim Schulman for Holy Spirit College events at kschulman@holyspiritcollege.org or Elizabeth Froula for Pontifex events at efroula@pontifex.university.
+For transcripts or copies of CEU certificates, please contact Kim Schulman for Holy Spirit College events at kschulman@holyspiritcollege.org or Elizabeth Froula for Pontifex events at kschulman@holyspiritcollege.org or Elizabeth Froula for Pontifex events at kschulman@holyspiritcollege.org or Elizabeth Froula for Pontifex events at kschulman@holyspiritcollege.org or Elizabeth Froula for Pontifex events at